 Former MSU president, Entomology professor and MSU Extension director Gordon Guyer was honored posthumously in Kalamazoo County in June for his efforts in conservation.
 Augusta Creek State Wildlife Area was rededicated as the Dr. Gordon Guyer Wildlife Area by the Michigan Department of Natural Resources.

 Tom Ellis passed away Friday, May 26, 2017, at Hospice House, Lansing, Michigan.
 In 2003, Tom retired from the Department of Entomology where he spent more than 25 years sharing his expertise with home/urban insect pests.
 He wrote many articles about home pest management for MSU’s “Landscape Alert” newsletter, usually with a twist of humor that kept people laughing as they learned how to solve their latest pest challenge.
-Tom is joined by his wife Alice Ellis and friend Gordon Guyer in the picture to the right.
+Tom is joined by his wife Alice Ellis and friend Gordon Guyer in the picture below.